Cassidy was never wild about her smile.

 It seemed like a permanent condition.
 Her family never looked into getting her braces because they couldn’t afford them.
 “My family wasn’t in the top of the money scale.
 We had other things to pay for,” she says.

 Fast forward to 2018, when a 22-year-old Cassidy saw a Facebook ad for SmileDirectClub at 2 a.m.
 “I thought, ‘Hmm, that looks interesting,'” she says.
-While braces cost an average of US$5,000 to US$6,000, SmileDirectClub could straighten her teeth for up to 60% less.
+While braces cost an average of US$5,000 to US$6,000, SmileDirectClub could straighten her teeth for up to 60% less than traditional braces.
 Cassidy was so impressed that she opened a savings account that week so she could start socking away money for her dream smile.

 Cassidy, a shift manager at a sandwich shop in Cleveland, spent the next nine months saving money for SmileDirectClub clear aligners.
 Her dad contributed money toward the cause too.
 “He had always known my teeth were a big insecurity for me, and he wanted to help,” she says.

-Cassidy had her initial 3D scan done in a SmileDirectClub office in Cleveland.
+Cassidy had her initial 3D image done in a SmileDirectClub office in Cleveland.
 And she got her aligners in December 2018, right after her daughter, Elaina, was born.
 Talk about piling on the life changes.
 She was a new mom on her way to a new smile.
 “I figured it was a good time for me to try to do something for myself,” she says.

 To document the changes to her teeth — and share her smile journey with the world — Cassidy started an Instagram account and posted photos of her teeth weekly.
 “There were times when I was feeling discouraged, like my teeth weren’t moving,” she says.
 “So I would go back and look at photos from a few months earlier, and it helped.
 I could see such a big difference.”